The25thBam/Pokemon-tcg-parser/README.md

 ___

 ## Error log
-This program has a log for every card that was not able to be downloaded because it was misiing in the website
+This program has a log for every card that was not able to be downloaded because it was missing in the website